waikato-llm/llm-dataset-converter/plugins/pretrain-sentences-to-pairs.md

                         The characters signifying the end of a sentence.
                         (default: .!?;:))
   -p PROMPT_STEP, --prompt_step PROMPT_STEP
-                        The step size for selecting sentences as prompt.
+                        The step size for selecting sentences as prompt; no sentence will be used for prompt if 0. (default: 1) -r NUM_SENTENCES_RESPONSE, --num_sentences_response NUM_SENTENCES_RESPONSE
-                        (default: 1)
-  -r NUM_SENTENCES_RESPONSE, --num_sentences_response NUM_SENTENCES_RESPONSE
                         The number of sentences following the prompt sentence to use as response. (default: 5)